Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette vs. Wisconsin Predictions & Picks: Spread, Total - December 2

-Saturday's game between the No. 3 Marquette Golden Eagles (6-1) and the Wisconsin Badgers (5-2) at Kohl Center is expected to be a close matchup, as our computer prediction projects a final score of 73-70, with Marquette securing the victory.
-Tipoff is at 12:30 PM ET on December 2.
+Saturday's game that pits the No. 3 Marquette Golden Eagles (6-1) versus the Wisconsin Badgers (5-2) at Kohl Center is expected to be a tight matchup based on our computer prediction, which projects a final score of 73-70 in favor of Marquette.
+Game time is at 12:30 PM ET on December 2.

+Based on our computer prediction, Marquette is projected to cover the point spread (2.5) versus Wisconsin.
+The two teams are expected to eclipse the 139.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!